19bufordcarl/CarlRPG/Myth & Shadow/Referee Specific/NPCs/Converting Shadowdark or BX Monsters.md

 		- If they are listed with a shield, give them the [Shield Block](../../Items/Individual%20Item%20Cards/Armors/Armor%20Properties/Shield%20X%20Property.md#Shield%20Block) [Reaction](../../Game%20Procedures/Reaction.md).
 		- If you do, also reduce their AC by 1 or 2 depending on the tier of enemy.
 - [HP](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) = Same
+	- Use 5HP instead of 4HP for the minimum
 - Special Abilities = Same, see if an appropriate [Condition](../../Conditions/!Conditions.md) applies, or make a ruling.
 	- Stat Damage = Same,
 		- it'll be more punishing, but that's fine, PCs have more options and it heals easy.